Ask Experts Questions for FREE Help!

 Since you haven't said that you are married, dating, or in a relationship with this friend; other than the friendship, you don't depend on the friend for financial support, or have a commitment other than mutual friendship.
 So enabling behavior if withdrawn from your friend will likely not have the same affect as if it were withdrawn from family; unless your friendship means more than toking to them, which I doubt.

 Personally I would continue the friendship, and if there are times that your friends indulgence causes them to miss work or screw up relationships or generally hold them back from either their own goals, or keeps them from being happy.
 As a friend you might remind them toking is getting in the way of them having the life they want.
 In time they may see that and want to quit on their own, or maybe they won't; but I would over time remind your friend that toking is serving no useful purpose other than to escape from life.
-If that's what they want, then ok, but if there is a desire within them to be something more than they already are you may have planted the seed of discontent which may have them reconsidering their behavior.
+If that's what they want, then OK, but if there is a desire within them to be something more than they already are you may have planted the seed of discontent which may have them reconsidering their behavior.

-Just continue to love them as a friend and pick a boundry or two that is good for you and that will maintain your friendship.
+Just continue to love them as a friend and pick a boundary or two that is good for you and that will maintain your friendship.
 Remember it might be as simple as saying you are going home if he is high or tokes around you; if you are one of his few friends, he may not enjoy toking without people around and will do it less.
 Who knows?
 The point is, do what is good for you and maintain the friendship.